Mark C. Cheung

 Howard J. Singer

-HOWARD J. SINGER is chief scientist at the National Oceanic and Atmospheric Administration (NOAA) Space Weather Prediction Center and an adjunct professor in the Department of Aerospace Engineering Sciences at the University of Colorado, Boulder.
+HOWARD J. SINGER is chief scientist at the National Oceanic and Atmospheric Administration (NOAA) in the Space Weather Prediction Center.
+He is an adjunct professor in the Department of Aerospace Engineering Sciences at the University of Colorado, Boulder.
 Previously, he served as the chief of the Research and Development Division of the Space Environment Center (SEC).
 Dr. Singer has been the project leader for the current and future NOAA Space Environment Monitor instruments on the GOES spacecraft and the magnetometer responsible scientist on numerous GOES satellites and the joint USAF-NASA Combined Release and Radiation Effects satellite.
 His research is in the area of solar-terrestrial interactions, ultra-low frequency waves, Earth’s radiation belts, geomagnetic disturbances, storms, and substorms.
-He has received awards from the Air Force, NASA, and NOAA, including the Department of Commerce Gold Medal for Leadership, and he is the recipient of the Antarctica Service Medal for spending more than 1 year at South Pole Station, Antarctica, where he has a geographic feature named for him.
-He is currently on the NSF Geospace Environment Modeling Steering Committee, recently served as Editor and Editor’s Choice Editor of Space Weather: The International Journal of Research and Applications.
+He has received awards from the Air Force, NASA, and NOAA, including the Department of Commerce Gold Medal for Leadership, and he is the recipient of the Antarctica Service Medal for spending more than one year at South Pole Station, Antarctica, where he has a geographic feature named for him.
+He is currently on the NSF Geospace Environment Modeling Steering Committee, recently served as editor and Editor’s Choice editor of Space Weather: The International Journal of Research and Applications.
 Dr. Singer has served on various NASA and NSF committees, including service on the NASA Living with a Star Geospace Mission Definition Team and NSF’s Geospace Section Portfolio Review.
 Dr. Singer received his Ph.D. in space physics and geophysics from the UCLA.
-He previously served on the Academies Committee on a Decadal Strategy for Solar and Space Physics (Heliophysics) and the Standing Committee on Solar and Space Physics.
+He previously served on the Academies’ Committee on a Decadal Strategy for Solar and Space Physics (Heliophysics) and the Committee on Solar and Space Physics.

 Leonard Strachan, Jr.